 Mexican designer Veronica Eugenia Rodriguez Ortiz created the Yuxa wearable cell phone concept.
 This is an eco-friendly phone featuring an OLED display and rechargeable battery, plus an innovative means of communication.

 Bracelet Phone Concept

 New Nokia concept – Nokia 888.
-It uses liquid battery, speech recognition, flexible touch screen, touch sensitive body cover which lets it understand and adjust to the environment.
+It uses a liquid battery, speech recognition, a flexible touch screen, touch-sensitive body cover which lets it understand and adjust to the environment.

 Blue Bee Phone

-Another futuristic smart phone created by Kingyo.
-Blue Bee is a very interesting handset interface which is also appealing at the same time.
+Another futuristic smartphone created by Kingyo.
+Blue Bee is a very interesting handset interface that is also appealing at the same time.

 BenQ Siemens Concept Phone